shaggy8871/yami/README.md

 The configuration file supports one or more environments.
 An environment requires a minimum of two keys:

 - `yamlFile` - the path to the YAML file, relative to root of your Yami install.
+Use `php://stdin` to read file from STDIN (output will be sent to STDOUT).
 - `path` - the path to the `migrations` directory, relative to root of your Yami install.

 Further configuration options are outlined below.